shopware/production/README.md

 See [https://docs.shopware.com/en/shopware-platform-dev-en/getting-started/requirements](https://docs.shopware.com/en/shopware-platform-dev-en/getting-started/requirements)

-NPM and Node won't be required in the future.
-Expect for building the javascript applications.
+NPM and Node are only required during the build process and for development.
+If you dont have javascript customizations, it's not required at all.
+Because the storefront and admin are pre-build.

+If you are using a separate build server, consider having NPM and Node as build-only requirements.
+Your operating application server doesn't require any of these to run Shopware 6.

 ## Setup and install